 Proving that an employer has discriminated against you due to your age can be challenging — but you don’t have to take on that challenge alone.
-With nearly two decades of combined legal experience, our attorneys know how to advocate effectively for hardworking people in Tallahassee, FL.
+With nearly two decades of combined legal experience, our workplace age discrimination attorneys know how to advocate effectively for hardworking people in Tallahassee, FL.
 We are deeply familiar with both the state and federal courts and have successfully handled many cases involving age discrimination and other employment law issues.
 Because we are seasoned trial attorneys, you can rest assured that we are prepared to take your case to court if that’s the best path to justice and accountability.

 If you’re looking for the right Tallahassee age discrimination law firm, you’ve found it.
 Contact Cruz Law today to learn more about your options.

 Age discrimination occurs when a current or prospective employee is treated unfavorably due to their age.
 Adverse treatment may affect decisions related to hiring practices, salaries, job assignments, promotions, training, benefits, layoffs, or termination.

 Age discrimination can also take the form of harassment.
 Harassment involves making offensive or demeaning comments about a person’s age that are so severe or frequent as to impact the conditions of the work environment.
 Age discrimination can also include retaliation against a worker who asserts their rights under anti-age discrimination laws or assists a co-worker with asserting their rights.